samratashok/RACE/README.md

 # RACE
 ### RACE is a PowerShell module for executing ACL attacks against Windows targets and Active Directory.
-RACE can be used for persistence and on demand privilege escalationon Windows machines.
+RACE can be used for persistence and on demand privilege escalation on Windows machines.
 ### By [nikhil_mitt](https://twitter.com/nikhil_mitt)

 ### Usage